 According to government data, there are more than 13,000 people on five islands in facilities built to house fewer than 8,000.

-Most of them are Syrian refugees fleeing civil war, in addition to Iraqis, Afghans, Pakistanis and others from the Indian subcontinent and north Africa considered to be economic migrants, and as such not automatically entitled to asylum in Europe.
+Most of them are Syrian refugees fleeing civil war, in addition to Iraqis, Afghans, and Pakistanis fleeing violence and persecution at home, who, along with others from the Indian subcontinent and north Africa, are not automatically entitled to asylum in Europe.

 On Lesbos itself there are in excess of 5,600 people, more than 2,000 more than the nominal capacity of the camps.